David-Tawil/Kufsa/README.md

 Also user can also review the games and post them for sale/rent!
 There are also some cool user settings applied.

-Feel free to contact us (the devs who uploaded the project) for any info.
+Feel free to contact us (The listed contributers) for any info.